Saint Mary’s University of Minnesota: A 21st Century University

 - possess a Lasallian disposition toward leadership and service.

 The Schools of Graduate and Professional Programs provides relevant and rigorous academic experiences for adult learners through an integration of practical, professional, and ethical education offered in dynamic and caring environments.
 The academic program of the Schools of Graduate and Professional Programs offers coursework from the undergraduate through the doctoral level.
-The school supports the individual learning expectations of each student and acknowledges the wealth of experience and prior learning that each adult learner brings to the classroom.
+Each school supports the individual learning expectations of each student and acknowledges the wealth of experience and prior learning that each adult learner brings to the classroom.

 - framing vital questions clearly;